byui-physics/main/pages/Faculty/NelsonL/bio.md

 ## Teaching
-I enjoy teaching all physics, but some of my favorites are:
+I enjoy teaching all physics, but some of my favorites are these:

 - PH123 - Intro to Waves, Thermodynamics, Optics (offered year round)
 - PH323 - Solid State Physics (offered odd-year fall